 Caregivers and first responders risked to die in humanitarian mission

-Humanitarian associations are often involved in missions and projects on war fields and in case of famine all over the world.
+Humanitarian associations are often involved in a humanitarian mission and projects on war fields and in case of famine all over the world.
 They also carry healthcare assistance in some poor villages in remote areas.
 The protagonist of this story is a professional nurse who has been dispatched with an ambulance in DR Congo to provide health support activities, thanks to the approval of local authorities.
 But something went wrong.

-On 28th of November, 2004 while conducting a survey in DR.Congo, we parked our cars after being in touch with local authorities and having their approval for conducting activities.
+On the 28th of November, 2004 while conducting a survey in DR.Congo, we parked our cars after being in touch with local authorities and having their approval for conducting activities.
 Suddenly two unidentified men carrying guns appeared and started shouting at us, asking who we were and who had told us that there was mines in the area.
-They added we were suspicious and in the end they imposed us they had to check all the cars including the ambulance and other items.
+They added we were suspicious and in the end, they imposed us they had to check all the cars including the ambulance and other items.

-He went to his colleague telling him that they have to call for other armed groups, so that they will be able to kill us and manage to collect what we had.
-After being told what they were planning to do, we immediately shared the information with team and stopped the work and left the area using another road.
+He went to his colleague telling him that they have to call for other armed groups so that they will be able to kill us and manage to collect what we had.
+After being told what they were planning to do, we immediately shared the information with the team and stopped the work and left the area using another road.

 I am choosing this case because in first we should have been in big trouble.
 Furthermore, we should have done more since the populations, were really in need of our services, but uncontrolled arm group had made the scene unsafe.

-The kind of compromises which had to be made are transparency, trustiness, clear communication systems to be instaured and strong security assessment, some security training are needed and could be the best way of keeping humanitarians protected.
+The kind of compromises which had to be made are transparency, trustiness, clear communication systems to be established and strong security assessment, some security training are needed and could be the best way of keeping humanitarians protected.

 #CRIMEFRIDAY – HERE OTHER STORIES: